 City Highlights Guided Walking Tour

-Discover the tight cobbled lanes of Lisbon’s atmospheric Alfama quarter, admire the architecture of the Baixa district and stroll through the elegant Chiado neighbourhood.
-You will pass notable landmarks, such Rossio Square, Lisbon Cathedral and the Elevador de Santa Justa and enjoy views across Lisbon and the Tagus River.
+Discover the narrow cobbled lanes of Lisbon’s atmospheric Alfama quarter, admire the architecture of the Baixa district and stroll through the elegant Chiado neighbourhood.
+You'll pass notable landmarks, such Rossio Square, Lisbon Cathedral and the Elevador de Santa Justa and enjoy views across Lisbon and the Tagus River.
 There will also be time to sample the famous Pastel de nata pastry.

 Sintra & Cascais Day Trip

-This small-group day tour takes you to beautiful Sintra where you will visit Pena Park, Pena National Palace, located at the top of Sintra Mountain, and enjoy some free time in the historical centre of Sintra.
+This small-group day tour takes you to beautiful Sintra where you'll visit Pena Park, Pena National Palace located at the top of Sintra Mountain, and enjoy some free time to explore the historic centre of Sintra.
 Stop for a photo opportunity at Roca Cape, the westernmost point of Europe, visit Guincho Beach and pass the cliff at Hell’s before stopping at Cascais bay for a wander around this former fishing village.

 We would be happy to arrange an excursion for you.
 To discuss options with a member of our knowledgeable team or to book, please contact us on 0131 243 8098.